Pterostylis littoralis: Taxonomy and naming

-The coastal leafy greenhood was first formally described in 2006 by David Jones who gave it the name Bunochilus littoralis and published the description in Australian Orchid Research from a specimen collected near Lake St Clair.
+Coastal leafy greenhood was first formally described in 2006 by David Jones who gave it the name Bunochilus littoralis and published the description in Australian Orchid Research from a specimen collected near Lake St Clair.
 In 2008 Robert Bates changed the name to Pterostylis littoralis.
 The specific epithet (littoralis) is derived from the Latin word littus meaning "shore", referring to the coastal habitat preference of this species.

 Distribution and habitat

 Pterostylis littoralis grows in dense coastal scrub in coastal areas near Robe.